 Shopify is outstanding, but you can branch out to other shopping sites.
 It’s not always a bad idea to place your homemade goods for sale through several different platforms.

-- Etsy: the familiar standby of all things homemade, handcrafted and unique, Etsy has a huge buyer/seller market.
+- Etsy: the familiar standby of all things homemade, handcrafted, and unique, Etsy has a huge buyer/seller market.
+You can check out my guide to start an Etsy shop here.

 - Handmade at Amazon: dip into the Amazon Marketplace with this side-avenue of crafters and sellers.